Applied Data Science MSc

 Students from the rest of the UK who meet the eligibility requirements may be able to apply for a loan from the Student Loan Company.

 We are delighted to announce that a number of funded spaces are available to students meeting the eligibility criteria.
 These fully funded places are offered through The Data Lab MSc programme and are funded by the European Social Fund and Scottish Funding Council, as part of Developing Scotland’s Workforce in the Scotland 2014-2020 European Structural and Investment Fund Programmes.

 To apply please complete the application form, ensuring that you meet the eligibility criteria as detailed on the form itself.
 If you have any questions about the Data Lab funded places or the application process please contact us via email@example.com

 What can I do on completion of my course?

 On successful completion of the course you will be well suited for any role with a strong emphasis on data analysis or data science.
 You might also like to take dual roles within a business, marrying your underlying subject knowledge with your data science skills.

 Can I progress into further study?

 You may progress on to any data focussed MRes or PhD project that also makes use of your underlying subject knowledge gained through experience or undergraduate qualifications.

 You can use the above QR code to connect directly to the course details.

-Apply for Applied Data Science MSc
+Thank you for your interest in studying Applied Data Science MSc with us.